Selective Internal Radiation Therapy (SIRT), also known as radioembolisation

 What is Selective internal radiation therapy (SIRT)?

 Selective internal radiation therapy (SIRT) is a way of giving radiotherapy treatment for cancer in the liver that can’t be removed with surgery.
 It’s a type of internal radiotherapy, and is sometimes called radioembolisation.

 Before you have SIRT, you’ll have something called a planning or work-up angiogram, which looks at the blood supply to the liver.
 This is to make sure the SIRT spheres, known as microspheres, can’t travel to other areas of the body and damage healthy tissue.
-A specialist doctor (called an interventional radiologist) will insert a tube through an artery in the groin (femoral) or wrist (radial).
+The interventional radiologist will insert a tube through an artery in the groin (femoral) or wrist (radial).
 Dye is then injected through a catheter and into the liver to show up blood vessels that lead to other parts of the body, which may need to be blocked.
 The procedure is performed under local anaesthetic to ensure you’re comfortable and conscious sedation may be offered.
-The procedure takes around 60 to 90 minutes.

 After the angiogram, the doctor will inject a radioactive ‘tracer’ called technetium 99m-MAA into the catheter.
 The tracer is similar in size to the SIRT microspheres but is a pure gamma emitter.
 You then have a scan that picks up the distribution of the radioactive tracer.
 This shows where the spheres will go when you have the treatment and helps your doctor to work out if it’s safe to go ahead.
 Another work-up may be necessary if this scan demonstrates unexpected uptake, which is correctable.